 Summary of What We Train and What You Can Expect From a Summer Brook Trained Puppy

 Our primary goal in training our puppies is to build internal qualities with good behavior being a by-product of building these internal qualities.
-These qualities are focus, a strong desire to work with and please a person, self-confidence, and self-control.
-We work with each puppy in the following areas as we strive to build these internal qualities:
+These internal qualities are focus, a strong desire to work with and please a person, self-confidence, and self-control.
+We work with each puppy leaving us at over 8 weeks of age in the following areas as we strive to build these internal qualities:

 - House Training